Small Business Site Creation Class

 More Specific Customization Tutorials Below!

-If you are unsure about hosting, you can demo the tools in a sandbox area for free.
+If you don’t want to buy hosting, you can demo the tools in a sandbox area for free.
 With a sandbox area, you can develop your site, and then export the pages when you are ready to buy hosting.
-Additionally, anyone taking the class gets a free help session!

 This is the place for you to create a website!